What Is the Fair Employment and Housing Act?

 What Must the Employee Prove?

-To bring a successful claim against the employer a plaintiff must be able to establish the following elements:
+To bring a claim against the employer a plaintiff must establish the following elements:

 - The plaintiff was engaged in a protected activity